mahakaran/ensembleRefinementTools/README.md

-# PySemble: tools for ensemble refinement protocol with PHENIX
+# PySemble: a Python wrapper for PHENIX.ensemble_refine
+## For use with Jupyter Notebooks